 Algonac is a very small city located in the state of Michigan.
 With a population of 4,055 people and three constituent neighborhoods, Algonac is the 228th largest community in Michigan.

 Unlike some cities, Algonac isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Algonac are a mix of both white- and blue-collar jobs.
-Overall, Algonac is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Algonac who work in sales jobs (12.65%), office and administrative support (8.49%), and food service (7.94%).
+Overall, Algonac is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Algonac who work in office and administrative support (10.21%), sales jobs (9.63%), and business and financial occupations (8.52%).

 Of important note, Algonac is also a city of artists.
 Algonac has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Algonac’s character.

-In terms of college education, Algonac is nearly on par with the US average for all cities of 21.84%: 19.41% of adults 25 and older in Algonac have a bachelor's degree or advanced degree.
+The percentage of adults in Algonac who are college-educated is close to the national average for all communities of 21.84%: 17.36% of the adults in Algonac have a bachelor's degree or advanced degree.

 The people who call Algonac home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Algonac residents report their race to be White, followed by Asian.
-Important ancestries of people in Algonac include Irish, Polish, French , and English.
+Important ancestries of people in Algonac include Irish, Polish, English, and French .

 The most common language spoken in Algonac is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Serbo-Croatian and Spanish.